dobsondev/dobsondev-shortcodes/readme.md

 [startCode]

-This shortcode will create the start tags for a code snippet which will then be ended using the [endCode] shortcode.
-If you use these two together you can create small inline code samples that look great, are esay to copy, and distinguish themselves from the rest of your text content in appearance.
+This shortcode will create the start tags for an inline code snippet which will then be ended using the [endCode] shortcode.
+If you use these two together you can create small inline code samples that look great, are easy to copy, and distinguish themselves from the rest of your text content in appearance.
 These make it easy to include code snippets without having to switch to the HTML editor in WordPress.

 [endCode]

-This shortcode will create the end tags for the code snippet started by [startCode].
+This shortcode will create the end tags for the inline code snippet started by [startCode].
 If you use these two together you can create small inline code samples that look great, are esay to copy, and distinguish themselves from the rest of your text content in appearance.
 These make it easy to include code snippets without having to switch to the HTML editor in WordPress.

+**Code Blocks**

+[startCodeBlock]

+This shortcode will create the start tags for a code block which will then be ended using the [endCodeBlock] shortcode.
+If you use these two together you can create small, simple code blocks that have a black background with white text, which is the common convention for code blocks.
+This is great for showing Terminal commands or very small code snippets (I recommend using the embed GitHub Gists shortcode for longer code samples).

+[endCodeBlock]

+This shortcode will create the end tags for the code snippet started by [startCode].
+If you use these two together you can create small, simple code blocks that have a black background with white text, which is the common convention.
+This is great for showing Terminal commands or very small code snippets (I recommend using the embed GitHub Gists shortcode for longer code samples).

 # Installation